Allure (2017 film)

-Allure is a 2017 Canadian psychological thriller film written and directed by Carlos and Jason Sanchez in their feature film debut.
+Allure is a 2017 Canadian thriller film written and directed by Carlos and Jason Sanchez in their feature film debut.
 It stars Evan Rachel Wood, Julia Sarah Stone, and Denis O'Hare.

 It originally premiered under the title A Worthy Companion at the 2017 Toronto International Film Festival.
 In December, TIFF included the film on its annual Canada's Top Ten list of the ten best Canadian films.

 Plot

 Laura Drake (Evan Rachel Wood) is an emotionally disturbed young woman who works as a house-cleaner for her father's company in an urban environment.
 One day, Laura meets an unhappy teenager named Eva (Julia Sarah Stone) while on the job.
 The pair form an unexpected connection, and Laura eventually convinces Eva to leave her oppressive mother and move in with her.
 Though the relationship initially works, Laura's anxiety soon makes her abusive and controlling, creating an unstable bond between the two women.